hamppysingh/Passenger_Counter_App/README.md

 Step 4 : Run npm install Express path

-Step 5 : Run mode app.js
+Step 5 : Run node app.js

 The app will open on your default browser.....